a-r-j-u-n-s/RDXtreme/README.md

 `-b/--buffer` : Buffer/IO operation size (in multiples of 4 KB)

+`-i/--iterations` : Number of times to conduct I/O operations

 `--use-groups` : Optional flag that allows program to utilize multiple processor groups for increased performance

-`--log` : Enables logging
+`--debug` : Print debug information in log output

 `--info` : Print information about the machine's physical drives

-`-i/--iterations` : Number of times to conduct I/O operations

 ## _**Example Use Case: Data Comparison**_